LucasLHenry/grateful_deadle/README.md

 # THE GREATFUL DEADLE
+## Gameplay
 A simple trivia game for deadheads.
 It consists of a 3x3 grid of squares, as well as dates along the upper and left sides.
 The goal is to fill in each square with a song that was played by the grateful dead at their shows on both of those dates.

+Clicking on a box opens up a window where you can input the name of a song, with autocomplete to help you out.

+## Technical Info
+This game was written in python, using qtpy to generate the ui.
+The UI was first laid out using qtDesigner, then the python equivalent files were generated using
+    generate_song_list.py